 Adding Footnotes

-Footnotes will be necessary if you are using Logseq to do academic work such as essays, theses, or dissertations.
+Footnotes are necessary if you use Logseq to do academic work such as essays, theses, or dissertations.

 Here is a sentence with a [^1]footnote.